ganakailabs/cloudeval-docs/docs/blog/updates.md

 **Date:** January 2025

-We're excited to announce the launch of the Cloudeval documentation site!
+We're excited to announce the launch of the cloudeval documentation site!
 This new site provides comprehensive guides, reference materials, and best practices for cloud evaluation.

 **What's New:**